adrien2p/medusa-extender/docs/README.md

     <img alt="Medusa" src="https://uploads-ssl.webflow.com/61fba9f6deac297b7b22017d/62000006ce573a706c92546c_logo.svg" width="200" />
   </p>

-  <h1>Extend medusa to fit your needs</h1>
+  <h1>Extend medusa badass features</h1>

   <p>
-        Did ever though about adding custom fields?
-Did you ever wonder how to add some custom features?
+        Do you want to extend existing entities to add custom fields?
+Do you want to implement your own feature or extend existing one in a module way?
 Did you ever wanted to build something more than a single store?
         Well, this project has been made to help you reach you goal.
 It is now possible to customise Medusa in a way you will be able to enjoy all the awesome features that Medusa provides you but with the possibility to take your e-commerce project to the next level :rocket: